Engineered Modernization: A Case Study

 A member-owned golf club navigating structural transition, brand drift, and digital fragmentation.

-Markus Van Meter serves as Vice President of Marketing and Brand Strategy.
+Markus Van Meter served as Vice President of Marketing and Brand Strategy.

 Governance Environment